 For submission to the Transactions of the American Fisheries Society

 Abstract

-In 2013 through 2016, a severe marine heatwave in the North Pacific coupled with a particularly strong El Niño event caused widespread and lasting changes to the marine ecosystem across the Pacific coast of North America.
-Dubbed ‘the blob’, the event has led to a range of research exploring how marine communities changed in the face of a rapidly warming ocean surface.
-Yearly trawl data from 1999-2019 in central Puget Sound was used to study long term trends in the abundance of pink shrimp, spot shrimp, and Northern Crangon shrimp.
-Contrary to past El Niño and warm-phase PDO (Pacific Decadal Oscillation) events when pink shrimp abundance declined, shrimp abundance increased dramatically in 2013-2015 concurrent with a strong El Niño.
-Random-walk time series analysis predicted that yearly abundance of these species of shrimp was best explained by PDO phase compared to El Niño phase or random chance.
-Indicating that the cool phase Pacific Decadal Oscillation within this latest El Niño event mitigated the expected negative response of several species of shrimp to warmer surface waters from the El Niño and warm blob which co-occurred with the cool phase PDO.
+In 2013 through 2016, a severe marine heatwave in the North Pacific coupled with a strong El Niño event caused widespread changes to the Pacific coast of North America.
+Dubbed ‘the blob’, the event has allowed researchers to explore how marine communities change in response to a rapidly warming ocean surface.
+We used yearly trawl data from 1999–2019 in central Puget Sound to study long-term trends in the abundance of pink shrimp, spot shrimp, and Northern Crangon shrimp.
+In contrast to past El Niño and warm-phase PDO (Pacific Decadal Oscillation) events when pink shrimp abundance declined, shrimp abundance increased dramatically in 2013–2015 concurrent with a strong El Niño.
+Time series analysis demonstrated that yearly abundance of these shrimps was better explained by PDO phase than El Niño phase or random chance.
+This indicates that the cool-phase Pacific Decadal Oscillation within the latest El Niño event may have mitigated the expected negative response of several species of shrimp to warmer surface waters from the El Niño and warm blob.

 Introduction

 Across the North Pacific there are numerous genera of shrimp distributed in coastal waters from Baja California to the Chukchi Sea in Northern Alaska (Campos et al. 2012; Komai 1999; Zhang and Fong 2021).
 In Washington State, shrimp are an important commercial and recreational fishery, and an abundant resource.
-Recreational shrimping exists throughout Puget Sound and the coast, while a large, stable, and long-term commercial fishery for Pandalus jordani (pink shrimp) has existed on the coast of Washington since the 1950’s (Groth and Hannah 2018, Lorna et al. 2016).
-The pink shrimp fishery is viewed locally as extremely productive and sustainable, with a population driven in large part by environmental conditions (Groth and Hannah 2018) with evidence for changes to the age structure of the population due to previous fishing pressure (Hannah and Jones 1991).
+Recreational shrimping takes place throughout Puget Sound and across the outer coast of Washington, while a large, stable, and long-term commercial fishery for Pandalus jordani (pink shrimp) has existed on the coast of Washington since the 1950’s (Groth and Hannah 2018, Lorna et al. 2016).
+The pink shrimp fishery is viewed locally as extremely productive and sustainable, with a population driven largely by environmental conditions (Groth and Hannah 2018).
+There is some evidence for changes to the age structure of the population due to previous fishing pressure (Hannah and Jones 1991).
 There have been record pink shrimp landings in recent years, with the largest landings in the history of the fishery occurring in 2014 and 2015 (Washington Department of Fish and Wildlife annual pink shrimp reports).

-Historically, periods of strong El Niño conditions were followed by large declines in pink shrimp abundance due to unfavorably warm conditions for larval shrimp (Rothlisberg and Miller 1983).
-The reasons why shrimp appear to have responded differently to the latest strong El Niño are not well understood.
-Parsing out and understanding the reasons for the observed shifts in marine community composition and abundance is critically important.
-Understanding why these shifts have occurred and predicting the direction and magnitude of future shifts will help fisheries managers better understand and prepare in the face of rapidly changing ocean conditions.
-One way to do this is to examine how shrimp and other marine species have reacted to previous shifts in climate over year or multi-year time scales.
-A well-known and popular study topic is the infamous ‘warm blob’ event that occurred off the west coast of the US from Alaska to Oregon in 2014 and 2015 in conjunction with an extremely strong El Niño cycle.
-Sea surface temperatures in the North Pacific were an average of 3.9 degrees Celsius warmer than the historical average (NOAA climate prediction center).
+Historically, periods of strong El Niño conditions were followed by large declines in pink shrimp abundance, because warm conditions are not favorable for larval shrimp (Rothlisberg and Miller 1983).
+XXX.
+The reasons why shrimp appear to have responded differently to the latest strong El Niño are not well understood (Morgan et al. 2019), but are important to identify, so that fisheries managers can anticipate and prepare for rapidly changing ocean conditions.